 Safe dance at home

 As with any activity you need to ensure that your child is safe to explore.
-Making sure there is a cleared space to move and that they have bare feet and a non slippery floor surface will reduce the risk of falls when they experiment with their balance,
+Making sure there is space to move and that they have bare feet and a non slippery floor surface will reduce the risk of falls when they experiment with their balance.

 Be prepared to do any activity only as long as the children are interested.
-This age group has ‘no’ as their favourite word and may want to jump from one activity to another.
+This age group needs to be engaged to learn.
+They may want to jump from one activity to another depending on their personal interest.
+That’s ok.

 Using relaxation as a part of dance activities